 Contempt of court is an intentional violation of an existing court order.
-Thumbing one's nose at the court is not a good idea, no matter what the reason for deviating from the order.
+Thumbing one’s nose at the court is not a good idea, enter what the reason for deviating from the order.
 Repeated contempts can result in serious sanctions up to and including jail or altering custody.

-Attorney Bruce Clement has nearly handled every scenario:
+Attorney Bruce Clement has nearly handled every scenario, such as:

 - Willful refusal to pay child support

 - Failure to comply with a divorce property settlement

 The court has many tools and options to punish contempt and enforce orders.
 For child support or alimony, the court can garnish paychecks and levy bank accounts.
 The judge can also impute income or impose jail for a parent who is willfully underemployed.

 For interfering with custody rights, the offending parent might be reprimanded, a custodial non-custodial parent might be awarded make-up visitation time.
 The court can also levy fines and order the parent to pay attorney’s fees.
 For repeated court order violations, the Court’s options include serving jail time and curtailing or terminating the custodial rights of the offending parent.

 We Can Help You Explore Your Rights And Options.
 Contact Us Today.